Jeremy Reed (writer): Career

-Reed has published over 50 works in 25 years.
+Born in Jersey, Reed has published more than 50 works over 50 years.
 He has written more than two dozen books of poetry, 12 novels, and volumes of literary and music criticism.
 He has also published translations of Montale, Cocteau, Nasrallah, Adonis, Bogary and Hölderlin.
 His own work has been translated abroad in more than a dozen languages.
-He has received awards from Somerset Maugham, Eric Gregory, Ingram Merrill, Royal Literary Fund and the Arts Council.
+He has been a recipient of the Somerset Maugham Award (1985), the Eric Gregory Award (1982), and awards from the Ingram Merrill Foundation, the Royal Literary Fund and the Arts Council.
 He has also won the Poetry Society's European Translation Prize.

 Reed began publishing poems in magazines and small publications in the 1970s.
 His influences include Rimbaud, Artaud, Jean Genet, J. G. Ballard, David Bowie and Iain Sinclair.
-Reed has a long history of publication with both Creation Books, Enitharmon Press, Shearsman Books and Peter Owen, however his Selected Poems is published by Penguin Books.
-His recent art criticism appears in Cornermag: 'Gareth Lloyd Leaving the 20th Century'.
-A recent novel was The Grid.
+Reed has a long history of publication with Creation Books, Enitharmon Press, Shearsman Books and Peter Owen, and his Selected Poems was published in 1987 by Penguin Books.

-He has collaborated with the musician Itchy Ear.
-They perform live under the name The Ginger Light.
-The Ginger Light regularly perform at The National Portrait Gallery, London and The Horse Hospital, London.
+He has collaborated with the musician Itchy Ear, and they perform live under the name The Ginger Light.
+The Ginger Light regularly perform in London at the National Portrait Gallery and the Horse Hospital.
 Their 2012 album, Big City Dilemma, was described as "a trippy comedown machine, taking you by your collar and dragging you along London pavements".

-Reed's BA (hons) and PhD. are from the University of Essex and he has occasionally taught at that institution and at the University of London.
+Reed's BA (hons) degree and PhD are from the University of Essex and he has occasionally taught at that institution and at the University of London.